nfreear/gaad-widget/README.md

 [![Global Accessibility Awareness Day][gaad-image]][gaad]

-> Join us on Thursday, May 18 2017 and mark the sixth Global Accessibility Awareness Day (GAAD).
+> Join us on Thursday, May 16 2019 and mark the eighth Global Accessibility Awareness Day (GAAD).
 > The purpose of GAAD is to get everyone talking, thinking and learning about digital
 > (web, software, mobile, etc.) access/inclusion and people with different disabilities.